World English-Language Scrabble Players' Association: Youth Scrabble

 The World Youth Scrabble Championships, renamed WESPA Youth Cup for 2017 further to a naming issue with Mindsports Academy, have been organised annually since 2006 under the aegis of WESPA for players under 18 on qualification date.
 The Youth committee has also been active in promoting the game among young players worldwide, including training workshops held in various locations.

 Committee

-The WESPA committee is made up of nominees representing member nations, and the current chair is Elie Dangoor (UK).
+The WESPA committee is made up of nominees representing member nations, and the current chair is Lukeman Owolabi (Ireland).
 Various subcommittees are charged with matters such as promotions and communications, ratings and tournaments, rules, dictionary and youth.

 The first Chair of WESPA was Allan Simmons (UK) who led the organisation from inception through to 2008.
 He was succeeded by Bahrain-based Roy Kietzmann, who died in 2009 prior to the appointment of Elie Dangoor.
-In 2019, Dangoor resigned and was replaced by Chris Lipe.
+In 2019, Dangoor resigned and was replaced by Chris Lipe, who was Chair until 2025.

 Other federations

 WESPA has committee links with the two other major world Scrabble federations, FISF (Fédération Internationale de Scrabble Francophone) and FISE (Federación Internacional de Scrabble en Español).